 The power was cut as soon as you took out the block that was attached to the key so if you wanted to leave gadgets charging like your camera when you go out for something to eat.
 Luckily we found there were spare sockets where the fridge was that stayed on.

-They also requested you leave your key with reception if you were out for a long time...
+They also requested you leave your key with reception every time you left the building...

 But those weren't the biggest problems.